willcl-ark/gotenna_swap/README.md

 ### swaps-service setup

-swaps-service should be cloned from source.
+swaps-service should be cloned from [source](https://github.com/submarineswaps/swaps-service).
+This package requires `npm v6.10.2` and `nodejs v10.16.0` so update those packages if necessary.

 Change into the cloned directory and install dependencies using `npm install`

 Recommendation is to then copy `example_env.env` file from `gotenna_swap/sub_ln/example_env.env` to `swap-service/.env` and modify the values to match your setup.
-You can output your admin.macaroon and tls.cert as base64 to use in the .env file using bash commands:
+You can output your admin.macaroon and tls.cert as base64 with trailing newlines removed to use in the .env file using bash commands:

 `base64 -i ~/.lnd/tls.cert | tr -d '\n'`